artemrizhov/django-mail-templated/README.rst

         'mail_templated'
     )

-Also it is good idea to ensure that the app is installed successfully and is fully compatible with your environment:
+Also it is a good idea to ensure that the app is installed successfully and is fully compatible with your environment:

 .. code-block:: console